Linloir/Flutter-Wordle/README.md

 # Flutter-Wordle

-A wordle game written by flutter
+A wordle game written with flutter

 ## How to play

-Thanks to the feature of Fluttter, the game is available on all platforms
+Thanks to the feature of Flutter, the game is available on all platforms

 ### Play on Web